Open Host Venues, hidden gems and the home of the Beatles!

 "Come Together" and arrange your trip to England's west coast today!

 Formby Golf Club, founded in 1884, is bordered on three sides by pine trees.
-This is unusual for a links course, and offers a perfect "sheltered" introduction to links golf in England in that, it almost plays like a Heathland course.
+This is unusual for a links course, and offers a perfect "sheltered" introduction to links golf in England.
 Superb strategic bunkering and the trees make this a visually very appealing course.

 After golf, check into your hotel in town for the next 4 nights.